acenteno320/Data_Analysis_with_Northwind_DB/README.md

 Through SQL queries and data visualization techniques, I explore how different business elements interact — from orders and customers to employees and suppliers.
 This project demonstrates my ability to work with relational databases, clean and analyze data, and communicate findings clearly.

-###
+### Northwind Database Diagram

 ![DB_Northwind](https://github.com/user-attachments/assets/17fbfc40-bb88-45e3-93ff-3e0964e3a568)
-Image 1.
-Northwind database diagram

- ### Key Objectives:
+### Key Objectives

-* Analyze sales performance across time, categories, and regions
+- Analyze sales performance across time, categories, and regions

-* Identify top-selling products and high-value customers
+- Identify top-selling products and high-value customers

-* Evaluate employee activity and order fulfillment performance
+- Evaluate employee activity and order fulfillment performance

-* Visualize trends and patterns for business insights
+- Visualize trends and patterns for business insights

-### Tools & Skills Used:
+### Tools & Skills Used

-* SQL (for data extraction and transformation)
+- SQL (for data extraction and transformation)

-* Microsoft Excel  (for dashboards and visual storytelling)
+- Microsoft Excel (for dashboards and visual storytelling)

-* Git & GitHub (for version control and collaboration)
+- Git & GitHub (for version control and collaboration)